arindamlahiri/google-meet-account-switcher/readme.md

 ## Feedback

 If you have any feedback, good or bad, feel free to reach out to me on [Twitter](https://twitter.com/arindamcodes) 😃 <br/>
-Also please 🌟 this repository if you find the extension useful 😊
+Also, please 🌟 this repository if you find the extension useful 😊